Kayli/logspub/dev-data.md

       - allows automating database administration tasks such as database configuration, infrastructure provisioning, patches, scaling events, backups, etc.
     - compass
+  - gridfs
+    - is a specification for storing and retrieving files that exceed the BSON-document size limit of 16 MB

 ## key-value stores